Black Mormons: Black Mormons in West Africa

-Growth in black membership
+Growth in Black membership

-The church had an increase in membership upon repealing the ban by experiencing rapid growth in predominately black communities while other mainstream sects have been losing members.
+The church had an increase in membership upon repealing the ban by experiencing rapid growth in predominately Black communities while other mainstream sects have been losing members.

 After 1978 LDS Church growth in Brazil was "especially strong" among Afro-Brazilians, especially in cities such as Fortaleza and Recife along the northeast coast of the country.
 By the 2010s, LDS Church growth was over 10% annually in Ghana, Ivory Coast, and some other countries in Africa.
 This was accompanied by some of the highest retention rates of converts anywhere in the church.
 At the same time, from 2009 to 2014, half of LDS converts in Europe were immigrants from Africa.
 In the Ivory Coast LDS growth has gone from one family in 1984 to 40,000 people as of early 2017.
 This growth lead to well over 30 congregations just in Abidjan by the early 2010s.
 The revelation also helped pave the way for the church's exponential growth in areas like Africa and the Caribbean.
-The church has been more successful among blacks outside the United States than inside, partly because there is less awareness of this past historic discrimination.
+The church has been more successful among Black individuals outside the United States than inside, partly because there is less awareness of this past historic discrimination.
 In 2005, the church had some 120,000 members in West Africa, and the Aba Nigeria and Accra Ghana temples.

 Regarding the LDS Church in Africa, professor Philip Jenkins noted in 2009 that LDS growth has been slower than that of other churches.
-He cited a variety of factors, including the fact that some European churches benefited from a long-standing colonial presence in Africa; the hesitance of the LDS church to expand missionary efforts into black Africa during the priesthood ban, resulting in "missions with white faces"; the observation that the other churches largely made their original converts from native non-Christian populations, whereas Mormons often draw their converts from existing Christian communities.
+He cited a variety of factors, including the fact that some European churches benefited from a long-standing colonial presence in Africa; the hesitance of the LDS church to expand missionary efforts into Black Africa during the priesthood ban, resulting in "missions with white faces"; the observation that the other churches largely made their original converts from native non-Christian populations, whereas Mormons often draw their converts from existing Christian communities.
 The church also has had special difficulties accommodating African cultural practices and worship styles, particularly polygamy, which has been renounced categorically by the LDS Church, but is still widely practiced in Africa.
-Commenting that other denominations have largely abandoned trying to regulate the conduct of worship services in black African churches, Jenkins wrote that the LDS Church "is one of the very last churches of Western origin that still enforces Euro-American norms so strictly and that refuses to make any accommodation to local customs."
+Commenting that other denominations have largely abandoned trying to regulate the conduct of worship services in Black African churches, Jenkins wrote that the LDS Church "is one of the very last churches of Western origin that still enforces Euro-American norms so strictly and that refuses to make any accommodation to local customs."